unframework/s3-password-agent/README.md

 # S3 Password Agent

-S3 Password Agent: password protect AWS S3 download links for static sites like GitHub Pages.
+S3 Password Agent: password-protect AWS S3 download links for static sites like Jekyll / GitHub Pages.
 No extra generator plugins needed.

 How to use: